Starting an ecommerce store and not quite sure where to begin?

 9. Pinterest’s Popularity Among Marketers

-If you’re still on the fence about whether to begin marketing your ecommerce products on Pinterest, here’s another Pinterest statistic to sway you: 82 percent of weekly active users on Pinterest say they have bought products based on their brands’ content on the platform (Pinterest, 2019).
+If you’re still on the fence about whether to begin marketing your ecommerce products on Pinterest, here’s another Pinterest statistic to sway you: eight out of 10 people say they feel positive when using Pinterest (Pinterest, 2022).

 These Pinterest statistics should make the case for marketing on Pinterest.